Karine Chemla: Contributions

 Chemla's research interests include Chinese mathematics, 19th century French geometry, and the theory of the history of mathematics.

 With Guo Shuchun, Chemla published in 2004 a critical edition and translation into French of The Nine Chapters on the Mathematical Art.
 She is also the co-editor, with Cécile Michel, of Mathematics, Administrative and Economic Activities in Ancient Worlds (Springer, 2020).

 Recognition

 Chemla was an invited speaker at the International Congress of Mathematicians in 1998.

 She became a member of the Academy of Sciences Leopoldina in 2004, of the International Academy of the History of Science in 2005, and of the Academia Europaea in 2013.
 In 2013–2014 she was the holder of the Sarton Chair of History of Science at Ghent University.
-She is the 2020 winner of the Otto Neugebauer Prize.
+She served as president of the European Society for the History of Science 2014–2016.
+She is the 2020 winner of the Otto Neugebauer Prize and the 2021 winner of the LMS-BSHM Hirst Prize.